STATEMENT: New Proposed Rule Requires Major Federal Contractors to Disclose GHG Emissions and Set Reduction Targets

 This supplemental guidance to the Global Protocol for Community-Scale Greenhouse Gas Inventories (GPC) provides detailed methods that communities can follow to estimate both GHG emissions from land-use change and other forest disturbances and carbon dioxide removals by forests and trees growing within their borders.
 It provides guidance on how to select appropriate data sources, perform calculations, ensure standardized reporting, and use the inventory information to set transparent climate action targets.

-If you would like to receive updates, please subscribe here.
+If you would like to receive email updates from GHG Protocol, please subscribe here.

 New ICAT Policy Assessment Guides for Countries